Imitation: Animal behavior

 Paralleling these studies, comparative psychologists provided tools or apparatuses that could be handled in different ways.
 Heyes and co-workers reported evidence for imitation in rats that pushed a lever in the same direction as their models, though later on they withdrew their claims due to methodological problems in their original setup.
 By trying to design a testing paradigm that is less arbitrary than pushing a lever to the left or to the right, Custance and co-workers introduced the "artificial fruit" paradigm, where a small object could be opened in different ways to retrieve food placed inside—not unlike a hard-shelled fruit.
 Using this paradigm, scientists reported evidence for imitation in monkeys and apes.
 There remains a problem with such tool (or apparatus) use studies: what animals might learn in such studies need not be the actual behavior patterns (i.e., the actions) that were observed.
 Instead they might learn about some effects in the environment (i.e., how the tool moves, or how the apparatus works).
 This type of observational learning, which focuses on results, not actions, has been dubbed emulation (see Emulation (observational learning)).

-An article was written by Carl Zimmer, he looked into a study being done by Derek lyons, he was focusing on human evolution, so he started to study a chimpanzee.
-He first started with showing the chimp how to retrieve food from a box, So they had the scientist go in a demonstrate how to retrieve the food from the box.
-The chimp soon caught on and did exactly what the scientist just did.
-They wanted to see if the chimpanzees brain functioned just like humans brain so they related this same exact study to 16 children and they did the same procedure and once the children seen how it was done, they followed the same steps.
+In an article written by Carl Zimmer, he looked into a study being done by Derek Lyons, focusing on human evolution, in which he studied a chimpanzee.
+He first started with showing the chimpanzee how to retrieve food from a box.
+The chimpanzee soon caught on and did exactly what the scientist just did.
+They wanted to see if the chimpanzee's brain functioned just like a human brain, so they replicated the experiment using 16 children, following the same procedure; once the children saw how it was done, they followed the same exact steps.